Talking with a ghost: semi-virtual coupled levitated oscillators: Results

-We show the position PSDs of the real and ghost particles after the semi-virtual oscillators are coupled in \sfref{fig:tunable_coupling}{a} (middle).
+We show the position PSDs of the real and ghost particles after the semi-virtual oscillators are coupled in Figure~\ref{fig:tunable_coupling}{a} (middle).
 There are two distinct coupled modes, which we call \textit{c}-modes 1 and 2, which can no longer be thought of as in-phase and out-of-phase due to the frequency difference.
-They appear in the PSDs of both particles and are marked by green and orange dotted lines.
-We present a comparison to our theoretical model in \sfref{fig:tunable_coupling}{a} (right).
-The model correctly predicts the frequencies of the \textit{c}-modes, and suggests that the system has an asymmetric coupling $k_\mathrm{g}/M_\mathrm{g}>k_\mathrm{r}/M_\mathrm{r}$ evidenced by the unequal peak heights of the \textit{c}-modes in each PSD.
+They appear in the PSDs of both particles and are marked by cyan and orange dotted lines.
+We present a comparison to our theoretical model in Figure~\ref{fig:tunable_coupling}{a} (right).
+The~model correctly predicts the frequencies of the \textit{c}-modes and~suggests that the system has an asymmetric coupling $k_\mathrm{g}/M_\mathrm{g}>k_\mathrm{r}/M_\mathrm{r}$, evidenced by the unequal peak heights of the \textit{c}-modes in each~PSD.

-To explore the nature of the coupling we calculate the coherence between the coupled real and ghost motions, \sfref{fig:tunable_coupling}{b} (left).
-For this scenario, the coupled signals are less visible above the noise than in the case of equal frequency oscillators, leading to a less clean coherence spectrum.
+To explore the nature of the coupling, we calculate the coherence between the coupled real and ghost motions, as shown in Figure~\ref{fig:tunable_coupling}{b} (left).
+For~this scenario, the~coupled signals are less visible above the noise than in the case of equal-frequency oscillators, leading to a less clean coherence spectrum.
 We note that the visibility of \textit{c}-mode~2 decreases with increasing frequency mismatch $\Delta f$.
-The corresponding theoretical coherence spectrum is shown in \sfref{fig:tunable_coupling}{b} (right), which reproduces the drop in coherence of \textit{c}-mode~2.
-In the model, this loss of coherence is caused by the relative time delay $\tau=1.1\unit{\ms}$ in the system, which shifts the theoretical resonant frequencies to the complex plane (see Appendix~\ref{apd:sec:quadratic_mean_of_coupling}).
-We consider the coherence only at the frequencies of the \textit{c}-modes in \sfref{fig:tunable_coupling}{c}, and compare it to our model.
-We see excellent quantitative agreement when considering the loss of coherence with frequency difference, despite the noisier spectra in \sfref{fig:tunable_coupling}{a, b}.
+The~corresponding theoretical coherence spectrum is shown in Figure~\ref{fig:tunable_coupling}{b} (right), which reproduces the drop in coherence of \textit{c}-mode~2.
+In~the model, this loss of coherence is caused by the relative time delay $\tau=1.1~\unit{\ms}$ in the system, which shifts the theoretical resonant frequencies to the complex plane (see Appendix~\ref{apd:sec:quadratic_mean_of_coupling}).
+We consider the coherence only at the frequencies of the \textit{c}-modes in Figure~\ref{fig:tunable_coupling}{c} and~compare it to our model.
+We see excellent quantitative agreement when considering the loss of coherence with frequency difference, despite the noisier spectra in Figure~\ref{fig:tunable_coupling}{a,b}.